RIVAL231/Balkan_Drive/README.md

 - Rate limiting and audit logging

 ### File Management
+- Click on the three dots in file card to access options like:
+  - Preview
+  - Download
+  - Share
+  - Delete
+  - Move to folder
 - Upload/download with deduplication
 - Folder organization with nesting
 - Public and private file sharing